Frequently asked questions about the Bar Professional Training

 draw on pupillage awards during the BPTC.
 Please consult the Bar

 Council Website for further information on funding.
-The majority of

-before making any commitment.
+study all options before making any commitment.

 How much are the fees for